-As a result, you are probably well on your way to figuring out cultural engagement yourself.
+As a result, you are figuring out cultural engagement yourself.

-And even though it can be difficult, we should make an effort to engage with the world around us.
+And even though it can be difficult, we should try to engage with the world around us.

 However, that raises several questions.
 For example: